brandur/sorg/content/passages-drafts/002-japan.md

 clerks, to pop stars, and CEOs practices their professional with an edged seriousness that's remarkable to see in action.
 Everyone is willing to help and everything gets done quickly and efficiently.
+We made a subway kiosk go out of service by using it the wrong way.
+We'd flagged an attendant who came over, returned our money, and repaired it -- all inside about a minute.
 We left one Tokyo bar only to realize that the owner had followed us into the hallway.
 As we got into the elevator and punched in our floor, she bowed deeply as we waited for the doors to close and stayed bowed right up until the moment when they'd hidden her from sight.